experimentAccount2/slpkg/README.rst

                                                 repository.

     Optional arguments:
-      -h, --help                                Print this help message and exit -v, --version                             Print program version and exit.
+      -h, --help                                Print this help message and exit.
+      -v, --version                             Print program version and exit.
       -a, --autobuild, [script] [source...]
 Auto build SBo packages.
                                                 If you already have downloaded the